Nuix/Audit-History-Tab/README.md

 Gets the user who performed the action, this is the the short name of the user as returned by User.getShortName().
 If the user does not exist, no records will be returned.
 On Tab load the users that are available in this case are automaticaly populated.

 ## After
 The start date to filter after (only more recent events will be returned.)

-"Today" - Date.today (at 00:00:00) "Previous Day" - Date.today.prev_day "Previous Month" - Date.today.prev_month "Previous Year" - Date.today.prev_year "*" - Wildcard for all time.
+"Today" - Date.today (at 00:00:00)

+"Previous Day" - Date.today.prev_day

+"Previous Month" - Date.today.prev_month

+"Previous Year" - Date.today.prev_year

+"*" - Wildcard for all time.

 Note:By Default Today is chosen, as potentially a lot of records may be returned.

 # Exporting
 ## Export View
-After specifying your Filters and the results view populated you can then click the Export View button This will prompt if you would like to export details.
+After specifying your Filters and the results view populated you can then click the Export View button.
+This will prompt if you would like to export details.

 No - Export the view as it is, sort order with only the items in the filter.
 Yes - Export the view and its details, affected item count and the full list of affected guids separated by ;

 ## Export just a single event log